dxps/go_playground/go_gcp_pubsub/readme.md

-## GCP Pub/Sub
+# Some GCP Pub/Sub Samples & Tests

 This is a basic sample to test the behaviour of GCP's Pub/Sub producing and consuming (receiving from subscription) messages.

 <br/>

-### The Service Account
+## Setup

-To use it, you need to have a _GCP Service Account_ with the appropriate Pub/Sub roles.<br/>
+To use it, you need to have a _GCP Service Account_ with the appropriate Pub/Sub roles, such as `Pub/Sub Admin`.<br/>
-And pass to the sample a reference to the JSON file that contains the private key.
+Create a service account key with type JSON, download the generated file and set `GOOGLE_APPLICATION_CREDENTIALS` as environment variable with the value of (full or relative) path to that JSON file.

 To export it in the current shell (to have it visibile in any child shell) use:
 ```shell